derekpcollins/wp-foundation-theme/README.md

 ### style.css

 This is where you'll place all of your CSS code that defines the look and feel of your site.
 I haven't defined any styles for you.

+## Considerations

+### Search

+I didn't include a search page or searchform template.
+I may change this in the future, but I was trying to keep things as simple as possible.
+If a search page template doesn't exist, then WordPress will default to use the index template for the search results.

+### Archives

+I didn't include separate templates for category, tag and author archives.
+Again, I wanted to keep things simple and I think that in most cases the archvie template will serve nicely as the template for any of these other acrhive types.

+One thing that you might want to consider (and something that I may add to the archive template in the future) is to include a conditional in the archive template that will allow you to show a different title for each acrhive type.
+For example, you could have a title such as "Archive for Test Category" instead of a generic title like "Archive" when someone clicks on a category link.

+*More details on this coming soon.*

 ## Resources